-Having the head tilted down for long periods -- call it laptop posture or tech neck -- is not a natural posture, Dr. Tobler says.
+Having the head tilted down for long periods is not a natural posture, Dr. Tobler says.
 "It overstresses your extensor muscles and leads to fatigue.
 The extensor and flexor muscles are supposed to live in balance.
 When that balance is compromised, it strains the muscles and the vertebral discs."

 Michael Kachmann, MD, another Mayfield spine specialist, points out that the human species has a normal curvature of the spine.
 This curavature, which evolved in our bipedal ancestors some 2.5 million years ago, absorbs the shock of footsteps and enables us to walk upright.
 At the neck, or cervical level, the normal, healthy spine arches slightly inward toward the jaw in a curvature called lordosis.

 "When you lean forward, you are putting your neck in a kyphosis, a position that is the opposite of lordosis," Dr. Kachmann says.
 "Having the neck in this flexed position means you are positioning your cervical joints where they don't want to be.
 It's like asking your knee to stay in a hyperflexed position for a long time.
 It causes undue stress and can cause arthritis in the joints over time."